mustardamus/steckling/README.md

   - create app skeleton
   - create collections, models, etc. with prompt
   - back and frontend TDD
-  - sass for css
-  - compile and minify css and js
-  - create public dir if it does not exist
+  - create public/assets dir if it does not exist
+  - favicon in public dir

 ## Tricks
   - use SublimeText